CamaraLab/TDA-TCGA/README.md

 ## Creating TDAmut object for use throughout the pipeline

-Here, we are creating a `TDAmut` object to be used as an intermediate across all functions.
-This object holds data and topological representations produced in this pipeline.
+`TDAmut` takes as input the gene expression matrix and mutation table of the tumor cohort.
+The expected format for these two files can be seen in the example files in the folder `data`.
+The first step in the `TDAmut` pipeline is to create a `TDAmut` object.
+The `TDAmut` object is used as an intermediate across all functions and holds data and topological representations produced in this pipeline.

 ``` r
 exp_matrix <- "data/LGG_Full_TPM_matrix.csv"